Frequently asked questions

 What training and support can I access?

 Child and Adolescent Health Service requires all Consumer Representatives to attend Consumer Representative Induction, within three months of starting the role.
-You can register here to attend one of the many inductions held throughout the year.
+This will be arranged once you are confirmed as being successful for a role.

 Consumer Representatives can also link in with the following organisations who can provide training and/or support to consumer representatives: